GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

 #### Connect to Consul via Pod

-To do this, please identify Consul's Pod by using the following command:
+Use the following command to identify Consul's Pod:

 ```shell
 kubectl get pods -o wide -l app.kubernetes.io/name=${APP_INSTANCE_NAME},app.kubernetes.io/component=consul-client --namespace "${NAMESPACE}"
 ```

 Now you can access the Consul tool.
-For example, to get Consul's version info:
+For example, you can use the following command to get Consul's version info:

 ```shell
 kubectl exec -it <pod name> --namespace "${NAMESPACE}" -- consul version
 ```

-### Access Consul client directly in cluster
+### Access the Consul client directly within a cluster

 By default, the Consul client runs on every Kubernetes node in a cluster.
-To access the Consul client port, you can connect directly to host IP:8500
+Connect directly to host IP:8500 to access the Consul client port.

-Example of pod:
+Example of Pod:
 ```yaml
 apiVersion: v1
 kind: Pod